ygyryn/devdocs/page-builder/create-basic-content-type/overview.md

----
-layout: tutorial
-title: Extending Page Builder tutorial
-menu_title: Initial tasks
-menu_order: 0
-level3_subgroup: extending-page-builder-tutorial
-return_to:
-   title: Getting Started
-   url: page-builder/getting-started/introduction.html
----
+# Overview

+> NOTE: The development of this tutorial is currently IN PROGRESS.
+A more complete rough draft is available in the How Tos section here: [How to develop a new content type](docs/how-to/how-to-develop-new-content-type.md).
+When this tutorial is complete, it will replace the equivalent How To.

 Out of the box, Page Builder comes with several content types (controls) that you can drag onto the stage to build your storefront pages, as shown below.
-In this tutorial, you will learn how to create your own content type for use within Page Builder.
+In this topic, you will learn how to create your own content type for use within Page Builder.

 ![Page Builder Content Types](../images/panel-horizontal.png)